ietf-rats-wg/draft-ietf-rats-uccs/draft-ietf-rats-uccs.md

       Please replace the number 601 in the code blocks below by the value that has been assigned for CPA601 and remove this note.

-In {{fig-claims-set}},
-this CDDL model shows how to use CDDL for defining the CWT Claims Set defined in {{-cwt}}.
+The CDDL model in {{fig-claims-set}} shows how to use CDDL for defining the CWT Claims Set defined in {{-cwt}}.
-Note that these CDDL rules
+These CDDL rules
-have been built such that they also can describe {{-jwt}} Claims sets by disabling feature "cbor" and enabling feature "json", but this flexibility is not the subject of the present document.
+have been built such that they also can describe {{-jwt}} Claims sets by disabling feature "cbor" and enabling feature "json".

 ~~~ cddl
 UCCS-Untagged = Claims-Set